ni/semi-test-library-dotnet/docs/UserGuide/SMUGangPinGroup.md

 STL sets the source and measure triggers for follower channels to synchronize them with source and measurement operations preformed by the leader channel.
 When preforming voltage or current sequencing operations with a ganged pin group, the start trigger and sequence advance trigger are also set for follower channels.

-> [!NOTE]
-> Unlike [SMU Merge Pin Group feature](SMUMergePinGroup.md), where the complexity of operating ganged channels is handled by the driver, STL manages all of the necessary triggering, current level/limit splitting, and current measurement combining required to ensure a ganged pin group operates as a single synchronized unit per site.

 > [!Note]
 > For the following methods, `PinSiteData` input can specify values either per pin or for the entire ganged pin group using the pin group name.
 Per-pin values are applied directly, while a pin group value is divided evenly across the pins in the group.
 All other Configure methods require per-pin input and do not support pin group names.